Immigration to Sweden: Public opinion

 A 2008 study, which involved questionnaires to 5,000 people, showed that less than a quarter of the respondents (23%) wanted to live in areas characterised by cultural, ethnic and social diversity.

 A 2014 study published by Gävle University College showed that 38% of the population never interacted with anyone from Africa and 20% never interacted with any non-Europeans.
 The study concluded that while physical distance to the country of origin, also religion and other cultural expressions are significant for the perception of cultural familiarity.
 In general, peoples with Christianity as the dominant religion were perceived to be culturally closer than peoples from Islamic countries.

-A 2016 SOM Institute survey published by University of Gothenburg reported that between the years 2011 and 2016, the estimated share of people with concerns about the increasing number of immigrants increased from around 20% to 45%.
-In the period 2014–2016, the share of people having concerns about xenophobia increased from 38% to 45%, and the proportion of individuals having concerns over an increased number of refugees rose to 29% in 2015.
+A 2016 SOM Institute survey published by University of Gothenburg reported that between the years 2011 and 2016, the estimated share of people with concerns about the increasing number of immigrants increased from around 20 percent to 45 percent.
+In the period 2014–2016, the share of people having concerns about xenophobia increased from 38 to 45 percent, and the proportion of individuals having concerns over an increased number of refugees rose to 29% in 2015.